 Things to Do in Lexington VA

-TOUR: Lexington Carriage Tour.
-There’s no better way to tour a hilly historic town than by a fancy carriage pulled by draft horses.
-Sure, you’ll see some sights and learn something about the history of Lexington on your 45 minute excursion, but you’ll also fall in love with the hard working equines, each with his or her own distinct personality, like the stocky Haflingers, Woody and Weepy.
+There’s no better way to tour a hilly historic town than via fancy carriage pulled by draft horses.
+Sure, you’ll see some sights and learn something about the history of Lexington on your 45 minute excursion.
+But you’ll also fall in love with the hard working equines, each with his or her own distinct personality, like the stocky Haflingers, Woody and Weepy.

 Lexington Carriage Co. owner, Shana Layman, adores her horses, and they love her back.
-She’s been in this business since 1985 – initially as a driver – and now owns five carriages that provide multiple tours a day with add on private events and weddings in season.
+She’s been in this business since 1985 – initially as a driver.
+Layman now owns five carriages that provide multiple tours a day, with add on private events and weddings in season.

-Arron and Abe pulled my coach – more like a surrey with a fringe on top – and wore diapers, or in Layman’s terms, “poop bags,” in accordance with the City law, which explained the lack of horse excrement on Lexington streets.
-Arron and Abe were show horses from Indiana who retired at 11 years old and were “bored to death” until Layman brought them to Virginia and gave them a job.
+Arron and Abe pulled my coach – more like a surrey with a fringe on top.
+The pair are required to wear diapers, or in Layman’s terms, “poop bags,” in accordance with the City law.
+This explained the lack of horse excrement on Lexington streets.
+Arron and Abe were show horses from Indiana.
+According to Layman, they retired at 11 years old and were “bored to death” until she brought them to Virginia and gave them a job.

 You’ll clip-clop through beautiful neighborhoods of stately homes and sidewalks laid with very uniquely patterned “Lexington Brick,” first used in the 1880’s.
 These bricks are so distinctive: jewelry, art, photos, and house-wares in their image are sold around town.

 Named in 1778 after the town in Massachusetts, Lexington VA was settled on a hilltop in the 1730’s by the Scotts-Irish who found the passage South to be less treacherous than that of the Westward expansion.